-Article 3.15 Exemptions
+Article 5.3 Exemptions

-- 1. At a student's request, the Examination Committee, having discussed the matter with the examiner in question, may grant exemption from an examination on condition that the student: - a. has completed part of a university or higher vocational degree that is equivalent in content and level - b. can demonstrate by work experience that he/she has sufficient knowledge and skills with respect to the module in question. - 2.
-The validity period of exemptions granted for course units or parts thereof is identical to that of examination results.
+- 1. At a student's request, the Board of Examiners, having discussed the matter with the examiner in question, may grant exemption from an examination on condition that the student: - a. has completed part of a university or higher vocational degree in the Netherlands or abroad that is equivalent in content and level - b. can demonstrate by work experience that he/she has sufficient knowledge and skills with respect to the course unit in question. - 2.
+The validity period of exemptions granted for course units or parts thereof is identical to that for examination results.